gillislab/MetaNeighbor/README.md

 devtools::install_github("gillislab/MetaNeighbor")
 ```

+Installation usually completes in 1 or 2 minutes, but can take up to 20 minutes if you are starting with an empty R distribution.

 ## MetaNeighbor demos
 To run a demo of MetaNeighbor, we recommend running the [vignette](./vignettes/MetaNeighbor.Rmd) used for the [documentation](./Documentation.md) or try one of our [protocols](https://github.com/gillislab/MetaNeighbor-Protocol).